QuantConnect/Lean/Research/readme.md

 <br>

 ## Shutting Down the Notebook Lab
-When you are done with the research environment be sure to stop the container with either **Docker's dashboard** or through the **Docker CLI**.
+When you are done with the research environment be sure to stop the container with either **Docker's dashboard** or through the **Docker CLI** with `docker kill LeanResearch`.

 <br>